74minutos/Metal-History-Data-Analysis/README.md

 ## Releases

-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 ### Releases per Year, splitted by Genre

-168735 albums in full-length CD or vinyl selection of which 46025 were identified as duplicates (same name, band and year) and dropped
+168,735 albums in full-length CD or vinyl selection of which 46,025 were identified as duplicates (same name, band and year) and dropped

 <table border="0">
  <tr>